malickbax/robot-gladiators/README.md

 # robot-gladiators
-Game development as part of a simulated hackaton.
+This is a game development as part of a simulated hackaton.
+The application was made using JavaScript.